Ahhh, Honolulu.

 The Lotus Honolulu at Diamond Head is an excellent option for Honolulu accommodation.
 This three-star property has spacious rooms with private balconies and modern features.
 It is perfectly located near Waikiki, making it a great base for exploring the city.

-We normally don’t praise places too much, but this Airbnb has full-on earned it.
-Sunset and sunrise view, a saltwater pool, the most attentive host ever, exceptionally clean and in the best location ever – seriously, you can’t think of anything else you might need if you book this home.
-It’s ideal for big families too!
-Bring up to 6 people with you on your holiday.
+I normally don’t praise places too much, but this LUXURY Airbnb has full-on earned it.
+Ideally located on the oceanfront, with the iconic Diamond Head Crater as a backdrop – seriously, you can’t think of anything else you might need if you book this home.
+It’s ideal for big families too.
+Bring up to eight people with you on your holiday.
+Of course, it has a pool too!

 Stash your cash safely with this money belt.
 It will keep your valuables safely concealed, no matter where you go.